MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 1. If not already enabled, you'll need to select **Enable file monitoring** and select the box next to where it says **Enable file monitoring** then select **Save**.

-1. From the left-most navigation panel, under cloud apps, select **Files** to return to the files page.
+1. From the left navigation panel, under cloud apps, select **Files** to return to the files page.
 If you successfully enabled file monitoring, you should see the filter options on the top of the page.
 It may take some time for files from the pre-configured lab tenant to be displayed.

 ## Pre-Demo setup of the Azure Cloud Slice Subscription